-- Nationally ranked and recognized, the college was named the No. 7 graduate business school in the nation for Hispanics by Hispanic Business.
-BusinessWeek named the college’s Flex MBA program #6 in the Southwest in its ranking of part-time programs.
-Additional MBA accolades include being named one of the top 10 MBA programs for minority students by the Princeton Review for the past seven years and receiving the Brillante Award for Educational Excellence from the National Society of Hispanic MBAs.
+- Nationally ranked and recognized, the college was named the No. 8 graduate business school in the nation for Hispanics by Hispanic Business.
+Additional MBA accolades include being named one of the top 10 MBA programs for minority students by the Princeton Review for the past eight years and receiving the Brillante Award for Educational Excellence from the National Society of Hispanic MBAs in 2013.

-- The College of Business was named one of the top 100 business schools nationwide for business faculty research in the fields of marketing (46th) and finance (88th) according to the 2009-2011 University of Texas at Dallas research rankings.
+- The College of Business was named one of the top 100 business schools nationwide for business faculty research in the fields of management (65th) and marketing (69th) according to the University of Texas at Dallas research rankings 2012-2013.

-- Ranking second in the nation according to Hispanic Outlook magazine in the number of undergraduate business degrees awarded to Hispanics, the College of Business student body is diverse with 40% Hispanic, 35% Caucasian, 8% African American, 6% Asian American and 6% International.
+- Ranking second in the nation according to Hispanic Outlook magazine in the number of undergraduate business degrees awarded to Hispanics, the College of Business undergraduate student body is diverse with 43% Hispanic, 31% Caucasian, 8% African American, 6% Asian American and 7% International.

 - Capitalizing on our comparative advantages, the college has identified five threads of distinction: globalization/cultural pluralism, security, capital markets, transformational leadership/entrepreneurship and health/technology.

-- The Office of International Programs offers innovative immersion and short-course programming for students to such locales as Brazil, Canary Islands, Chile, Finland, Morocco and Spain.
-As part of the Bilingual Business Certificate Program, the college offers 15 hours of business coursework in Spanish.
-A new MBA International program features a comprehensive, one-year lockstep MBA program with a focus on globalization.
+- The Office of International Business Programs offers innovative immersion and short-course programming for students to such locales as Chile, Finland, Germany, India, South Korea and Spain.

 - UTSA is one of 47 universities designated as a Center of Academic Excellence in Information Assurance Research by the National Security Agency and the Department of Homeland Security.
 UTSA has also been designated as a Center of Academic Excellence in Information Assurance education since 2002.
 This designation was based on the curriculum and programs in the College of Business.